 If work started and was completed after 1 May 2005, then an application for a late completion certificate will be required.
 The same criteria for retrospective permission above will apply.

-Your building warrant approval package will contain a notification plan which states when you must contact the Council i.e. start of works, for certain inspections etc. It also contains an application for a completion certificate.
+Your building warrant approval package contains a construction notification plan which states when you must contact the Council i.e. start of works, specified inspections etc. It also contains an application for a completion certificate.
 This form must be completed and returned, together with an electrical certificate where applicable, and we will arrange for an officer to visit to inspect the work.
 If the works are in accordance with the approved drawings, then a completion certificate will be issued.
 If the works differ from what has been approved, then the completion certificate will be refused and we will provide you with the reasons for rejection.

 Kilncraigs, Greenside Street, Alloa, FK10 1EB